Configuring distributed caches

 User sessions

 Once the user is authenticated, a user session is created.
 The user session tracks your active users and their state so that they can seamlessly authenticate to any application without being asked for their credentials again.
-For each application, the user authenticates with a client session is created too, so that the server can track the applications the user is authenticated with and their state on a per-application basis.
+For each application, the user authenticates with a client session, so that the server can track the applications the user is authenticated with and their state on a per-application basis.

 User and client sessions are automatically destroyed whenever the user performs a logout, the client performs a token revocation, or due to reaching their expiration time.